 - Specifically, they need to identify what the other employee can do more and less of and list what they can stop and start doing.

-- Noticing the other person has made a change, no matter how small.
+- Noticing and acknowledging the other person has made a change, no matter how small.

 - Treating each other with dignity and respect.